 In the following, we present numerical results that illustrate the properties of non-quadratic anisotropic regularization.
-For each of the results we used grid size h = 1.
-The intensity values were scaled to the interval [0, 1] before filtering.
+For each of the results we used grid size h=1, the size of the images varying between 100×100 and 348×334 .
+The intensity values were scaled to the interval [0,1] before filtering.
 The parameters α , σ , ρ , ε , γ_0 , and the number of fixed point iterations, which were chosen individually for each example, are provided with the results.

-As a first example, we compare the proposed anisotropic TV regularization with anisotropic quadratic regularization (see (4)) and standard TV regularization (see (5)).
+As a first example, we compare the proposed anisotropic TV regularization with anisotropic quadratic regularization (see (5)) and standard TV regularization (see (6)).